yf-gao/yf-gao.github.io/_pages/publications.md

   @inproceedings{Gao2023,
     year = {2023},
     booktitle = {Proc. of the European Control Conf.
-(ECC)}, author = {Gao, Yunfan and Messerer, Florian and Frey, Jonathan and {van Duijkeren}, Niels and Diehl, Moritz}, title = {Collision-free Motion Planning for Mobile Robots by Zero-order Robust Optimization-based MPC}, }
+(ECC)}, author = {Yunfan Gao and Florian Messerer and Jonathan Frey and Niels van Duijkeren and Moritz Diehl}, title = {Collision-free Motion Planning for Mobile Robots by Zero-order Robust Optimization-based MPC}, }
   </pre>